-- work written, recordings, videos, independent research, consolidatory worksheets, online tasks and quizzes. - Each day these lessons will be accessible on SEESAW from 8.30am children upload their responses via SEESAW https://web.seesaw.me/parents - Co-ordinate all planning (any relevant information for teaching delivery, including appropriate provision for children with limited access to devices) to ensure consistency with other teachers, in normal work hours via staff email - utilise the schedule email function in communications outside of these hours.
+- work written, recordings, videos, independent research, consolidatory worksheets, online tasks and quizzes. - Each day these lessons will be accessible on SEESAW from 8.30am children upload their responses via SEESAW (PARENTAL HELP SHEET ATTACHED Appendix 1). - Co-ordinate all planning (any relevant information for teaching delivery, including appropriate provision for children with limited access to devices) to ensure consistency with other teachers, in normal work hours via staff email - utilise the schedule email function in communications outside of these hours.

-> Providing feedback on work:
+Providing feedback on work: